Cristina Fernández de Kirchner: Legal charges

 In December 2022, the Court of First Instance found Fernández de Kirchner guilty of "fraudulent administration" over the awarding of a public works contract to Báez.
 The court sentenced Fernández de Kirchner to six years in prison and a lifetime ban from holding public office for corruption.
 She had temporary immunity and was able to remain free due to her role as a vice president and could appeal the verdict.
 She denied the allegations against her and stated that she would not run for reelection in 2023.
 In November 2024, a federal appeals court in Buenos Aires upheld the guilty verdict and sentence.
-In June 2025, the Supreme Court upheld Fernández de Kirchner's six-year imprisonment and a lifetime ban from public office.
+On 10 June 2025, the Supreme Court upheld Fernández de Kirchner's six-year imprisonment and a lifetime ban from public office.
 She was allowed to serve her sentence at her private residence.
-In November 2025, a federal court ordered the forfeiture of nearly $500 million in assets and properties from Kirchner and several relatives and associates.
+In November 2025, a federal court ordered the forfeiture of nearly $500 million in assets and properties from Fernández de Kirchner and several relatives and associates.

-In March 2025, the US State Department imposed an entry ban on Fernández de Kirchner and her former planning minister Julio de Vido for "significant corruption" while they were in office.
+In March 2025, the United States Department of State imposed an entry ban on Fernández de Kirchner and her former planning minister Julio de Vido for "significant corruption" while they were in office.